What does migration refer to in human geography?

 Prepare for the AICE Geography Exam with our comprehensive quiz.
 Study using detailed multiple choice questions and expert-guided hints.
 Boost your exam readiness now!

-Migration in human geography specifically refers to the movement of people from one location to another, with the intention of establishing a new residence, either temporarily or permanently.
-This definition encompasses a wide range of mobility, including voluntary migration for reasons such as employment, education, or family reunification, as well as involuntary migration due to factors like conflict or environmental changes.
+Migration in human geography specifically refers to the movement of people from one location to another with the intention of settling either temporarily or permanently.
+This process can involve various motivations, including seeking better living conditions, employment opportunities, education, or escaping adverse situations such as conflict or natural disasters.

 Subscribe